HERA-Team/hera-images/IMAGES.md

 **Build.** Build this image by running the [test-librarian/build.sh](test-librarian/build.sh) script.
 The built image will be named something like `hera-test-librarian:YYYYMMDD`.
-It will also label that image as `hera-test-librarian:dev`.
+It will also label that image as `hera-test-librarian:latest`.

 **Launch.** When launching the service, you must [“link”](https://docs.docker.com/v1.8/userguide/dockerlinks/) it with a